logician22/energy-talking-points/src/pages/documents/the-truth-about-the-un-ipcc.md

 - The fact that the Intergovernmental Panel on *Climate Change* does not acknowledge the massive decrease in *climate-related* disaster deaths is as disreputable as a panel on polio that doesn't acknowledge the massive decrease in polio deaths.
 Clearly the IPCC is badly biased.

 - Why does the IPCC deny the massive benefits of fossil fuels for human flourishing?
 Because the IPCC's primary moral goal is not advancing human flourishing but eliminating human impact.
-Observe its denigration of the "human influence" that has made the world far better.
+Observe its denigration of the "human influence" that has made the world far better.[^3]
 [image 3]
 ![texas energy grid](/img/6-ercot.png)

 - IPCC bad method 3:
-Instead of factoring in negative and positive impacts of CO2, the IPCC is almost exclusively focused on negatives--despite the huge positive impacts of CO2 fertilization as well as warming in a world where cold-related deaths far exceed heat-related deaths.
+Instead of factoring in negative and positive impacts of CO2, the IPCC is almost exclusively focused on negatives--despite the huge positive impacts of CO2 fertilization as well as warming in a world where cold-related deaths far exceed heat-related deaths.[^4]

 - By ignoring the massive benefits, including climate mastery benefits of fossil fuels, and by almost exclusively focusing on negative side-effects, the IPCC reports totally deny the fact that fossil fuels are making the world better and better, including safer from climate.